charleslouis/basement/README.md

 #### Menu
 * cleaner menu output using basement_walker (derives from root/reverie nav_walker)
-* adds not-click class for dropdown items that have '#' as a url
+* adds `.not-click` css class for dropdown items that have '#' or empty url

 ## Licence
 Basement is released under the MIT License (MIT), the same as Foundation, Roots and Reverie.